 State Law Background

-In 2014, Louisiana enacted a law to reduce access to guns by domestic abusers.
+In 2014 and 2018, Louisiana enacted laws to reduce access to guns by domestic abusers.

 However, Louisiana still does not: